zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 _YAML_ configuration files can be loaded either as a single _YAML_ file, or by merging two _YAML_ files.
 Use the `loadConfiguration` method described later in this article that corresponds to your service requirements.

-After successfully loading a configuration file, the loading method `loadConfiguration` uses Java System properties to substitute corresponding configuration properties.
+After successfully loading a configuration file, the loading method `loadConfiguration` uses Java system properties to substitute corresponding configuration properties.

 ### Loading a single YAML configuration file